-This guide will help you correctly upload your transaction data using our CSV import feature.
+This guide will help you correctly upload your transaction data using the platform's CSV import feature.
 Below, you’ll find the required format and explanations for each column in the sample CSV file.

 CSV Format Requirements